 Wellspring Community Education (WCE)

-The MediClerk Training Program is a focused, occupational education program training adult students for entry level administrative positions within the health care field.
+The MediClerk Training Program is a focused, occupational education program training adult job-seekers for entry level administrative and support positions within the health care field.

 Cost: Low Cost / Sliding Scale

 When: HYBRID: Mon/Fri online; Tues/Wed/Thurs In-person; 2-week on-site internship

 Where: Campus of Mass General Brigham Salem Hospital, Salem MA

 Graduates will be qualified for entry level positions such as: